-Honda views executive remuneration, the cornerstone of corporate governance, as an important driving force for the realization of Our Fundamental Beliefs, management policy, and vision.
-The Compensation Committee has established the following decision-making policy to encourage appropriate risk-taking to promote speedy change toward the achievement of the Company's vision amid a drastically changing environment and to ensure that the content of the system accurately reflects management responsibility.
+Honda views executive remuneration, the cornerstone of corporate governance, as an important driving force for the realization of its Fundamental Beliefs, Management Policies, and Vision.
+The Compensation Committee has established the following decision-making policy to encourage appropriate risk-taking to promote speedy change toward the achievement of the company-wide vision amid a drastically changing environment and to ensure that the content of the system accurately reflects management responsibility.

 The Company's executive remuneration system is designed to motivate executives to contribute not only in the short-term but also in the medium- to long-term to improve the Company's business performance so that it can continuously increase its corporate value.
-The system consists of monthly remuneration, which is a fixed amount paid monthly in compensation for the execution of duties, STI (Short Term Incentive), which is linked to the performance of the relevant fiscal year, and LTI (Long Term Incentive), which is linked to the performance of the medium- to long-term.
+The system consists of monthly remuneration, which is a fixed amount paid monthly in compensation for the execution of duties, short-term incentive (STI), which is linked to the performance of the relevant fiscal year, and long-term incentive (LTI), which is linked to the performance of the medium- to long-term.